nezutero/tomaranai_bomber/README.md

 ## contributing

-- pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change

-- please make sure to update tests as appropriate.

 ## license